-Once the shut-off switch is activated, you must reset the switch by hand before you can start your vehicle.
+Once the shut-off switch is activated, you must depress the reset switch by hand before you can start your vehicle.

-The fuel pump shut-off switch reset button is located behind the jack access cover under the jack in the cargo compartment.
+The fuel pump shut-off switch reset button is located behind the trim panel of the driver's left foot.